 Turkey by itself — especially the breast meat — doesn’t have a ton of flavor and can run a little dry.
 For the best-tasting, juiciest turkey, most birds need a little help.

-Here are five ways to add richness, spice and excitement to your Thanksgiving turkey.
+Here are the most popular ways to add richness, spice and excitement to your Thanksgiving turkey.

 There is a fair amount of internet buzz for Alton Brown’s five-star-rated Good Eats Roast Turkey, which as of this posting has 4,007 reviews on Food Network.
 To make his brine, you basically make a tea using kosher salt, brown sugar, vegetable stock, peppercorns, allspice and candied ginger.
 Cool it down and then soak the bird in the mixture for 8 to 16 hours.

 The results?
 See the reviews: “A HUGE hit,” “soooooo easy,” “awesome turkey flavor, mild, subtle, and what Thanksgiving is all about!”

 You can buy pre-injected turkey, though some are wary of these — a whole frozen turkey from Butterball, for example, includes “modified food starch, sodium phosphates (and) natural flavorings.”

 You’ll know exactly what’s in the injection if you do it yourself.
 Granted, this requires some tools, but those who tried Brian Page‘s butter-injected turkey with thyme gave it “four forks” out of four on Epicurious.com.

 “By putting the butter inside of the turkey it makes the turkey moist inside,” wrote one reviewer.
 “When the butter comes out into your water it makes it good for basting, because it helps brown the skin on the outside.
 I also use poultry seasoning, putting some on the inside and out.

 3. Rub spices on the skin